Le Dérochoir from Plaine-Joux

 Recommandations

-This itinerary runs through a nature reserve, please consult the regulations.
+This itinerary runs through the nature reserve, please consult the relevant regulations.
+Difficult and high altitude passage, for experienced hikers.
+Bring plenty of water with you.

 Transport